 If you were to name your footprints for a component ‘DDA8’.
-Then later, some innocent and unsuspecting designer is putting together a component will see there is already a set of footprints for DDA8 and use them without a second thought.
-Much later, the same designer will be scratching their head as to why components didn’t solder properly or keep overheating.
+Then later, some innocent and unsuspecting is putting together a component will see there is already a set of footprints for DDA8 and use them without a second thought.
+Much later, the same will be scratching their head as to why components didn’t solder properly or keep overheating.

 I’m not singling out TI here for any purpose other than an example, as a big big component vendor with a lot of different packages and variants they actually do well at documenting and describing them.
 Actually, overall vendors are getting much better at this kind of thing.